 - Starfish Aliens: The Chapalii.
 Acknowledged by the humans as true while they struggle to understand them, but even they don't know the extent of it until Ilyana meets a female chapalli.

 - Sufficiently Advanced Aliens: Chapalii females, who can apparently manipulate space-time.
-The male Chapalii have shades of this as well.

 - Transplanted Humans: The Rhuians, who were taken from Earth between 10,000 and 15,000 years ago by the Tai-en Mushai.
 They were also genetically "improved".